1000 FREE Prompts, and AI Tools, Primer

 6. Inbound Marketing Activities

 Marketing has been relatively straightforward in its history.
-Inbound is simple industry jargon for a core activity base that results in a positive and constructive buyer’s journey.
+Inbound is simple industry jargon for a core activity base, resulting in a positive and constructive buyer’s journey.
 The buyer’s journey is the act of turning strangers into paying customers and even self-promoters.

 Attract Phase